dyne/Zenroom/bindings/javascript/README.md

   Scenario 'ecdh': Encrypt a message with the password Given that I have a 'string' named 'password'
   Given that I have a 'string' named 'message'
+  Given that I have a 'string' named 'extra'
+  When I append 'extra' to 'message'
   When I encrypt the secret message 'message' with 'password' Then print the 'secret message'`;